jevil25/cadenza/README.md

 This is music app.

+It gives you music based on charts,artist.

-This app gives you top 50 music.
+This app gives you top 20 music.
 You can listen to music too.